 Also known as an Aussiepoo, these dogs are a mix between Australian shepherds and poodles.
 Australian shepherds were originally herding instinct dogs, though they are now considered one of the most popular companions dogs well with other pets.

-The Aussiedoodle have plenty of stamina thanks to its working background.
-They’re also great Pyrenees with kids which means you can take them on family adventures.
+The Aussiedoodle has plenty of stamina thanks to its working background.
+They’re also great Pyrenees with kids, which means you can take them on family adventures.

 You can even pick the size of Aussie doodle mixes that best suits your lifestyle and environment:

-- Toy Aussie are typically under 20 lbs
+- Toy Aussies are typically under 20 lbs

 - Mini Aussiedoodles get between 20-30 lbs